 Open-source privacy oriented browser

-Many popular browsers pose security threats by default.
-By implementing cookies and serving ads, companies and governments track your online searches.
-Secure browsers use a different approach; these browsers implement several measures like third-party ad-blocking, encryption, and URL filtering to ensure safer browsing.
-In this review, we will look at an open-source privacy oriented browser with many built-in security features.
+Many well-known web browsers come with inherent security vulnerabilities by default.
+By implementing cookies and serving ads, various corporations and governmental entities can track your online searches and compromise user privacy.
+Secure browsers adopt various strategies to enhance safety; they incorporate features such as third-party ad blocking, encryption protocols, and URL filtering to facilitate a safer browsing experience.
+In this review, we will look at an open-source privacy oriented browser with many built-in security features, including its built-in ad blocker, which efficiently reduces ads.

 Chromium-based with many extensions

 Brave is a Chromium-based browser released in 2016.
-While it is by far not the most popular one, with over 30 million downloads at this time of writing (latest update: start of July 2021), its popularity is increasing rapidly.
+While it is by far not the most popular one, with over 50 million downloads by the close of 2021, its popularity is increasing rapidly.
+At this time of writing (latest update: end of July 2025), it boasts over 90 million monthly active users, but this statement requires further verification.
 Built upon the core of Google Chrome, most of the Chromium extensions will function, adding a load of extra features.
-But Brave stripped the underlying code to eliminate all specific references to Google Web services, and the browser will notify you whenever you install an unreliable extension.
+But Brave has revised the foundational code to remove specific references to Google Web services, and the browser will notify you whenever you attempt to install an extension that is deemed unreliable.

 Ad blocker built-in

-As a privacy-oriented browser, Brave comes with a built-in ad blocker.
+As a privacy-oriented browser, Brave comes with a built-in ad blocker to enhance user privacy and security while browsing.
 As such, this releases you from installing any other third-party extension to block ads.
-The defaults configured in the Shields panel adequately ensure your online privacy protection already.
-But you can further adjust them by blocking all cookies and scripts, for example.
-Of course, when you fine-tune too much, some websites will stop functioning.
-Unless you have a good reason and know what you will be changing, better stick with the preset parameters.
+The defaults configured in the Shields panel are reasonably solid to ensure your online privacy protection already.
+However, you have the option to further adjust them by blocking all cookies and scripts, for instance.
+Just keep in mind that excessive fine-tuning may lead to some websites becoming non-functional.
+Unless you have a valid reason and understand the adjustments you are making, it is advisable to stick with the preset parameters.

 Forcing to use secure connections

-If a site supports secure HTTPS connections, Brave will automatically force to use this to ensure any information sent to a server is encrypted.
+If a site supports secure HTTPS connections, Brave will automatically force to use HTTPS to ensure any information sent to a server is encrypted, although users have the option to disable this functionality through the settings menu.
 And whenever a website has not enabled HTTPS, a clear message stating the connection is not secure will be shown.
 On mobile devices, fingerprinting is also standard disabled; this stops third parties from cross-tracking your online activity.

 Option to block social media content

 Worth mentioning is that you can block social media content as well.
-You can allow or disallow Facebook and Google login buttons and also embedded posts from Twitter, Facebook, and LinkedIn.
+You have the option to enable or disable Facebook and Google login buttons, as well as embedded content from platforms like X (formerly Twitter), Facebook, and LinkedIn.
 And on desktop or laptop, though you can add any search engine you like, the default one is DuckDuckGo`s private search engine.
 On mobile versions, you will only have a choice between DuckDuckGo, StartPage, Qwant, Bing, and Google.

 Own private search engine

-While still in Beta but very promising from a privacy protection perspective, Brave recently released their own search engine.
+In 2021 Brave made significant strides in privacy protection by launching a Beta version of its own search engine.
+Brave Search became the default search engine for Brave browser users in 2022.
 It uses an independent index instead of relying upon popular search indexes and ensures anonymous searching.
-There is no tracking or profiling of users and no algorithms running in the background leading to biased results.
-Brave Search is already integrated into the Brave privacy oriented browser, and other browsers can make use of search.brave.com.
+There is no tracking or profiling of users and no algorithms running in the background, leading to biased results.
+While Brave Search is integrated into the Brave browser, other browsers can make use of search.brave.com.

 Fast page loading through blocking ads and trackers